microsoft/intelligence-toolkit/app/workflows/match_entity_records/README.md

 - `Matching record distance (max)`: the maximum distance between the embedding vectors of two records to consider an embedding match
 - `Matching name similarity (min)`: the minimum Jaccard similarity between the names of embedding-matched records to consider an overall match

-Starting out with a `Matching record distance (max)` of `0.001` may yield a small number of matches (~100 groups), while setting the threshold to `0.01` may return a greater number of matches (~500 groups).
+Starting out with a `Matching record distance (max)` of `0.001` may yield a small number of matches, while setting the threshold to `0.01` may return a greater number of matches.
 This *semantic* matching process can also be followed by a *lexical* matching process on entity names only, explained next.

 #### Understanding lexical matching